 A few initial errors have snowballed into a huge catastrophe.
 This echoes the example of chaos theory earlier.
 All of these problems, while minor on their own, accumulate together to create one big problem.

 Technology solves a lot of our problems, but it also creates a lot too.
 Look at the recent scandals with Facebook and democracy.

 Placing our trust in systems that are open to manipulation and that have minimal safeguards is foolish and can lead to disaster if we don’t recognise this before too late.

 Jurassic Park review

-It’s worth repeating that this Jurassic Park summary is in regards to the novel and not the film.
+It’s worth repeating that this Jurassic Park summary is in regard to the novel and not the film.
 Although similar, the plots differ.

 While I won’t go into detail about the plot, it’s important to note the distinction.
 The novel is much more of a philosophical take on matters than the film and is without a doubt, one of the best Michael Crichton books!

-Throughout the book, Crichton pulls us back to discussions around whtether cloning is ethical, the implications of what it could mean, and the results of ignoing complex systems.
+Throughout the book, Crichton pulls us back to discussions around whether cloning is ethical, the implications of what it could mean, and the results of ignoring complex systems.

 In some ways, the novel is a sort of primer on chaos theory and the ethics of bringing back animals from extinction.

 I read the book after I had watched the film, and I imagine I won’t be alone in that due to how well-known the film is.